shir0tetsuo/octo/README.md

 Too much read/write overhead of the same HTML/CSS/JS files? **Github Pages!**

+## Adding Zones

+You will be required to change:

+- static variables in `engine/databases.py`
+- references to zones size in JS nav limiters
+- pydantic references to literals

+See 34d8ccf, f546c6f

 ### Why would we want to separate the database API from the frontend API?

 Primarily because if the database is just a database, we can serve it over our network using a Raspberry Pi.